Be Inspired. Be Involved!

 ‘It should be the goal of microvolunteering outlets to enable volunteers to put their idle time to use, rather than asking them to set aside some of their productive time for volunteering.’
 (Michael Mersiades, October 2018).

-So what is microvolunteering?
+What is microvolunteering?

 Microvolunteering is a small task or project, that is convenient, quick to undertake and often (thanks to the prevalence of smartphones and access to the internet) done online.
 It’s a concept that’s been around for years, and is referred to by various terms, including ‘byte-sized volunteering’, ‘episodic volunteering’ and ‘virtual volunteering.’
 Any volunteer-involving organisation can incorporate microvolunteering into their organisation.